The New York Knicks concluded their season the same way as the previous four: out of the playoffs.

 Porzingis injury slows timeline

-Before Porzingis went down with a torn ACL in February, New York was hanging around the fringes of the playoff race at 23-31.
+Before Porzingis went down with a torn left ACL in February, New York was hanging around the fringes of the playoff race at 23-31.
 Without Porzingis, the Knicks finished the season 6-22 -- an 18-win pace over a full season, though that must be understood in the context of a shift in their motivations.

 With faint playoff hopes dashed, New York transitioned away from veteran Jarrett Jack to Trey Burke, Emmanuel Mudiay and Frank Ntilikina in the backcourt.
 Tim Hardaway Jr., Enes Kanter and Courtney Lee missed time with the minor maladies common for teams out of playoff contention, while the Knicks' young players got extended auditions.